JvanKatwijk/qt-dab/README.md

 and imaginary components.
 If the selector labeled "ncp" is set, the centerpoints of the 4 lobs is shown.

 On the right hand side the widget shows some quality indicators of the DAB signal.
-The topline specifies the channel and the selected frequency (in KHz).
+The topline specifies the channel and the selected frequency (in kHz).
-With the current input device, the computed frequency correction is just 4 Hz (on 227360 Khz) after which a frequency error of 1.3 Hz seems to remain.
+With the current input device, the computed frequency correction is just 4 Hz (on 227360 khz) after which a frequency error of 1.3 Hz seems to remain.
 The SNR is over 15 dB, and time, clock and dc offsets are too small to take in consideration.

 At the bottom quality information on the FIC handling is shown, the (here) green bar shows that everything with FIC decoding is fine, the BER tells that (on average) 4 out of each 1000 input bits were wrong and were corrected.